mead-ml/mead-baseline/docs/tagging.md

 # Sequence tagging using CNN-BLSTM-CRF

-Our Baseline Tagger is a SoTA model architecture, and supports flexible embeddings, including contextual embeddings (to produce SoTA models) and one or more pre-trained sets of word embeddings.
+Our Baseline Tagger is a SoTA model architecture, and supports flexible embeddings, including contextual embeddings and one or more pre-trained sets of word embeddings.
 It has been shown that character-level modeling is important in deep models to support morpho-syntatic structure for tagging tasks.

 ## CNN-BLSTM-CRF